Man says U-Haul with belongings, mother’s ashes stolen from hotel parking lot

 “I just never thought this would happen to me it’s the worst thing imaginable,” D’amato said.

 His sister drove in from Colorado Saturday evening and picked him up.
-If you know anything that can help D’amato find the 20-foot U-Haul with Arizona Plates and a mammoth sticker on the side with the words ‘New York,’ call the Kansas City, Kansas Police Department.
+If you know anything that can help D’amato find the 20-foot U-Haul with Arizona Plates and a mammoth sticker on the side with the words ‘New York,’ call the Kansas City, Kansas Police Department, at (913) 596-3000.